 The Museum is governed by a Board of Trustees drawn from a variety of backgrounds, currently chaired by Alan Newman.
-Its day-to-operations are managed by a team of 17 staff members led by the Director.
+Its day-to-operations are managed by a team led by the Director.
 This team has expanded significantly in the last five years to accommodate extra demands and increased activities and the introduction of new skills such as marketing and design.